 Prosper has also taken steps to help investors reduce losses and they’ve taken great strides to improve investors’ performance.
 When they first opened their doors, they didn’t scrutinize borrowers as well as they should have.Take a look at the chart below.
 This shows performance from 2005 through 2009 and indicates that if you made any loans other than those rated AA through B you would have lost money because of defaults.

 But Prosper regrouped and really tightened up their underwriting since 2009.
 Look at the newer performance numbers below:

-There is even more you can do to get a better quality loan.
-The site allows you to read up on the borrower to see who you are doing business with.
+The site also allows you to read up on the borrower to see who you are doing business with.
 You can review their credit rating and a great deal more.
 You see how the borrower intends to use the money and the total amount the person wants to borrow.
 You can even ask the borrower questions and see his or her responses to questions other potential lenders have asked.

 How are borrowers rated and what are the rates they pay?

 Prosper runs a credit report and gets the credit history for every potential borrower.
 Then, they ask more questions in order to arrive at a rating.
 Every borrower is assigned to one of 8 categories:

 Based on the rating that Prosper assigns, the borrower pays a stated interest rate and that rate is fixed for the duration of the loan.
 The higher the rating the lower the interest charged.
 Your rate will also be influenced by how long you want the money for and whether or not you’ve been financed by Prosper before.
 Here is a current rate sheet (subject to change) for AA borrowers: